dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ![Alt text](resources/cubeuart.png)

+Normally that would be enough.
+However, the UART header on our board is actually connected to PA9/PA10 instead of PA2/PA3. **[Follow this short guide](alt_locations.md) to switch them around.**

 Next we go to the configuration page.
 Click the newly appeared button to adjust a few settings.

 ![Alt text](resources/cubeconfig.png)

-The only thing that actually needs changing is the baud rate, you can set it to whatever you want but I like 115200bps.
+Only thing actually needs changing is the baud rate, 115200bps in this case.

 While you're here take a look at the `Advanced Features`, so many options!
 It even has TX/RX pin swapping for when you forget to cross the wires!
 What a world we're living in.